Dineshkarthik/telegram_media_downloader/README.md

 | video | path/to/project/video |
 | voice | path/to/project/voice |
 | voice_note | path/to/project/voice_note |

+#### Custom Download Directory

+You can specify a custom download directory by setting the `download_directory` option in your `config.yaml`.
+This allows you to organize all downloads in a single custom location while maintaining the media type subdirectories.

+**Examples:**
+- `download_directory: "/home/user/downloads/telegram"` (absolute path)
+- `download_directory: "downloads/telegram"` (relative path)
+- `download_directory: null` (use default directory structure)

+If the specified directory doesn't exist, it will be automatically created.
+The media type subdirectories (audio/, photo/, etc.) will still be created within your custom directory.

 ## Proxy
 `socks4, socks5, http` proxies are supported in this project currently.
 To use it, add the following to the bottom of your `config.yaml` file